PySangamam/website/_posts/2018-08-29-poster-list.md

 Speaker: **P. S. Vivek Raja and K. Kalathiappan**

-We are undegrad pre-final students studying Mepco Schlekn Engineering College.
-We are machine learning enthusiasts.
-We have developed many ML projects and deployed them in real life scenarios as well.
-We also have won few ML contests such as CII-Machine Learning Technological Quest 2018 and participated in over 30 hackathons and competitions.
+We are undegrad pre-final students studying in Mepco Schlenk Engineering College.
+We are machine learning enthusiasts and have developed many ML projects and deployed them in real life scenarios.
+We also have won a few ML contests such as CII-Machine Learning Technological Quest 2018 and participated in over 30 hackathons and competitions.

 ##### **5. Python Real Time Web**